 - Which support and workplace changes should be available

-- Gender identity and reassignment discrimination & recognising how important it is to raise awareness, promoting inclusivity
+- Gender identity and reassignment discrimination & recognising how important it is to raise awareness, promote inclusivity

 What extra resources can be offered?